gamedevware/charon/docs/advanced/command_line.rst

   # parameters can have more than one value.
   # Use space to separate values
-  Charon.exe EXPORT --entities Item Armor "Project Settings" Quest
+  Charon.exe EXPORT --schemas Item Armor "Project Settings" Quest

   # if your value contains a space, put it inside the quotation marks.
   # Escape characters and other rules depend on the OS you are running.